 Shellfish such as oysters, mussels and razor fish, are filter feeders – they ‘sieve’ their food from the water.
 As natural ‘water filters’, they provide a wonderful ‘ecological service’ - helping clean up waterways.

 Shellfish reefs are also important in protecting shorelines, especially as they are challenged by sea level rise.
 Reefs lock-up carbon and provide a foundation for a network (or eco-system) of other marine life.

 While the Port River and Barker Inlet Estuary is home to numerous shellfish, the once plentiful native flat oyster, Ostrea angasi, has been classified as “functionally extinct’ not only in the Port River but throughout South Australia.

 Restoring Ostrea angasi to the ecosystem and providing substrate for existing shellfish, will improve water quality, help stabilise shorelines, and enhance the ecology of the estuary.

-It is part of broader efforts to restore shellfish reefs, which once existed along 1,600 kms of the South Australian coastline.
+We were part of broader efforts to restore shellfish reefs, which once existed along 1,600 kms of the South Australian coastline.

-Our three main strategies are to:
+Our main strategies were to:

 • Restore the native oyster Ostrea angasi to the Port River

-• Provide substrate for reefs
+• Provide substrate for multi-species reefs and native oyster stock to colonise the reefs